-As at the date of drawing up these consolidated financial statements, the amendment has not yet been approved by the European Union.
-The Group intends to apply the changes as of the date of entry into force established by the EU.
+As at the date of drawing up these financial statements, the amendment has not yet been approved by the European Union.
+The Company intends to apply the changes as of the date of entry into force established by the EU.

-The Group is currently assessing the impact of these amendments on the consolidated financial statements.
+The Company is currently assessing the impact of these amendments on the financial statements.

-In these consolidated financial statements, neither standard nor interpretations was early adopted or adopted before the EU approval.
+In these financial statements, neither standard nor interpretations was early adopted or adopted before the EU approval.